ShashiWebMax/JS-Lessons/21-Build a Game with Graphics/readme.md

-# Build a Game with Graphics
+# Drawing Graphics on the Canvas

 This is a project-based lesson.
-We are going use `<canvas>` element to build a simple game.
+At the end we are going to use `<canvas>` element to build a simple game.

 ## The `<canvas>` element